 Methodist Women’s Hospital

-Opened in 2010, Methodist Women’s Hospital is the region’s only hospital dedicated to women’s health care.
-While focusing primarily on women’s health, this campus also includes emergency, imaging and laboratory services for men, women and children as well as a Level III Neonatal Intensive Care Unit, reproductive health services and the area’s largest maternal-fetal medicine practice.
-More babies are delivered here than at any other hospital in the metro area.
-Methodist Women’s Hospital includes seven operating rooms and 153 beds, including 51 NICU beds.
+The region’s only hospital dedicated to women’s health care.
+Focuses primarily on women’s health, birth services and intensive care for newborns, but also includes emergency, imaging and laboratory services for men, women and children as well as reproductive health services and the area’s largest maternal/fetal medicine practice for high-risk pregnancies.
+Expanded NICU space is the metro’s largest.
+In addition to 51 private NICU beds, the hospital has seven operating rooms and 129 beds.

 Nebraska Medical Center

 987400 Nebraska Medical Center (44th and Emile Streets); 402-559-2000, 800-922-0000; www.nebraskamed.com